-Doubling of deaths among sick mums-to-be amid poor evidence on drug safety in pregnancyJune 12th, 2013 in Health /
+Doubling of deaths among sick mums-to-be amid poor evidence on drug safety in pregnancyJune 12, 2013 in Medicine & Health / Health

 The lack of hard data on the safety and effectiveness of a wide range of drugs in pregnancy has hindered the treatment of pregnant women, contributing to a doubling of deaths amongst mums-to-be with an underlying health problem over the past 20 years, argues an editorial in the Drug and Therapeutics Bulletin (DTB).

 In the absence of reliable information on the pros and cons of treatment during pregnancy, and haunted by the spectre of thalidomide, doctors are reluctant to prescribe, while pregnant women are wary of taking drugs that might harm their developing baby, contends the editorial.